-Assumed start 2016:
+Assumed start 2016 pre occupation:

-- Appoint Travel Coordinator. - Prepare the welcome packs for new residents - Provision of secure, cycle parking and shower facilities
+- Appoint Travel Coordinator . - Prepare the welcome packs for new residents before completion - Provision of secure, cycle parking and shower facilities

-Task Timeframe

-Appoint TPC and inform LCC and 1 month before occupation

-Merseytravel of contact details

-TPC to assimilate information / travel Upon appointment of TPC and for 2016

-packs Sept intake

-TPC to distribute information packs At completion

-Travel Surveys to be undertaken After 75% occupancy is achieved or 6

-months after occupation whichever is

-sooner

-Final Travel Plan documents to be No later than 6 months after completion

-submitted to LCC unless agreed with LCC.

-First biennial monitoring report submitted 24 months after submission of Final

-to LCC Travel Plan with new travel survey

-annually and mode shift review/target

-setting.
+Task Timeframe Appoint TPC and inform LCC and Prior to commencement on site Merseytravel of contact details TPC to assimilate information / travel Upon appointment of TPC and before packs completion TPC to distribute information packs At completion Travel Surveys to be undertaken 75% occupancy or within 3 months of completion whichever is sooner Final Travel Plan documents to be No later than 6 months after completion submitted to LCC unless agreed with LCC.
+First annual monitoring report submitted 12 months after submission of Final to LCC Travel Plan